 - To decrease the employees’ anxiety and uncertainty about the change.

-While those two reasons make sense, that shouldn’t be the purpose of your communication during change.
+Although those two reasons make sense, that shouldn’t be the purpose of your communication during change.

 I know it sounds counterintuitive.
 It’s not that providing information and reducing anxiety is not vital to your change efforts; they are.

 Because while you might think you’re communicating, you’re not.
 You are usually just passively providing information that you think will be helpful.
 And the information is generally given from your perspective as the leader.
-Communicating passively and from a leader’s perspective leads two possible outcomes for the people affected (change recipients).
+Communicating passively and from a leader’s perspective leads to two possible outcomes for the people affected (change recipients).

 - People feel overwhelmed with emails and other information but under-informed and unprepared to navigate their transition to the new environment.